Price-based Dispatch Mode

 • Price threshold determination

-Ensuring the dispatch logic is always based on your actual electricity cost or Profits structure.
+Thus ensuring the dispatch logic is always based on your real electricity cost or revenue structure.

 circle-info

-Whether prices come directly from the trading market or not, as long as they maintain a clear mathematical relationship with market prices, the system can achieve consistent and reliable dispatch decisions through parameterized adjustments.
+Whether prices come directly from the trading market or not, as long as there is a clear mathematical relationship with market prices, the system can achieve consistent and reliable dispatch decisions through parameterized adjustments.

 Furthermore, you can set: